 Changes to your aid

-There are many circumstances that may have an impact on the financial aid you were offered.
-Depending on your situation, we may be able to make adjustments to information you reported on your FAFSA or your cost of attendance.
+There are many circumstances that may have an impact on the financial aid you are offered.
+Depending on your situation, we may be able to adjust information you reported on your FAFSA or your cost of attendance.
 These adjustments could result in a change to your financial aid eligibility and may increase the amount of grant or loans you can receive.

 If you or your family's financial situation has changed since filing the FAFSA due to special circumstances or if there are certain expenses not reflected on the FAFSA, you may submit a Special Circumstance Appeal.
 The following financial situations are examples of special circumstances that can be considered: